Before you buy a house, you need to prepare.

 1. Build a credit history

-A credit score can only be built using a credit history, whether that credit history is positive or not.
-If there is no or little credit history, a lower score is often given, which is why it’s important to build a credit history, especially for those who wish to purchase a property using a mortgage.
+If there is no or little credit history, a lower score is often given, which is why it’s important to build a credit history.
+This is especially true for those who wish to purchase a property using a mortgage.

 Credit history can be built through opening a bank account, having an arranged overdraft, credit card, and more.